rasmuserik/fmtools/README.md

       - `:DoubleFieldSeperator` (NB: typo in api)
       - `:FieldValue`

-# Notes about data from API
+# Notes / questions about API

 I assume the following:

 - ObjectId of objects are unique (no ObjectId occur in different AreaGuids)
+- Field/part-data put/get
+  - Might we not need ObjectID?
+  - Why do we need more than one Guid to identify part of template?

 # Literate source code